samueleksmo/DAT255-Lag1/README.md

 Guide: How to run the web application locally

-1. First of all you need to have nodeJS, npm, expressJS and nodemon installed.
+1.First of all you need to have nodeJS, npm, expressJS and nodemon installed.
 Download NodeJS from this link (npm is included in the download): https://nodejs.org/en/

 To make sure the installation went through type the following in your terminal